 Conclusion

-You now have Steam installed on Linux Mint with 32-bit multiarch support, Mesa OpenGL/Vulkan drivers, and GPG-signed repository authentication.
-The Valve APT repository keeps your client current with the latest Proton compatibility layers for running Windows games, and the troubleshooting steps above address the most common runtime and audio issues.
+You now have Steam installed on Linux Mint using either the default repository, Valve’s official APT repository, or Flatpak.
+The APT methods provide system-integrated updates with 32-bit multiarch support and Mesa OpenGL/Vulkan drivers, while the Flatpak method offers a sandboxed installation ideal for external drive game libraries.
+The troubleshooting section addresses the most common runtime, audio, and path issues.
 For better gaming performance, ensure your NVIDIA drivers are up to date, consider installing the Xanmod kernel on Linux Mint for reduced input latency, or explore Wine on Linux Mint for running Windows applications outside of Steam.